Evgeniya0525/Evgeniya0525/README.md

 :heavy_check_mark: Studied Applied Mathematics and Statistics at University

-:heavy_check_mark: Have great expierence as a Recruiter in IT company and Startup
+:heavy_check_mark: Have a great expierence as a Recruiter in IT company and Startup